 current certificate means certificate the date of which is not more than 12 months prior to the date of the diving referred to in that subregulation;

-medical practitioner means a person who is registered under the Health Practitioner Regulation National Law (Western Australian) in the medical profession.
+medical practitioner means a person who is registered under the Health Practitioner Regulation National Law (Western Australia) in the medical profession.

 [Regulation 7 amended in Gazette 29 Apr 2011 p.
 1523.]

-8. Annual fees for certain licences
+8. Annual fees for certain licences (Act s.
+27(1)(b))

 For the purposes of section 27(1)(b) of the Act, the annual fee for a licence referred to in the Table is the fee set out opposite the licence.